LieBtrau/esp32-web-radio/README.md

-# What is this?
+# Description

-Here you'll find the electronics design and firmware of a web radio based on the ESP32 microcontroller.
+Electronics design and firmware of for the conversion of an FM-radio to a web radio based on the ESP32 microcontroller.

 ## Design goals
 * Allow the user to listen to web radio stations.